deficollective/defiscan/src/content/protocols/spark.md

 Spark has another centralized dependency.
 In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized off-chain signers to provide the bridging attestation.

 Finally, Chronicle oracles are used in SparkLend with no fallbacks for all asset prices.
+A failure of those oracles could lead to wrongful liquidations or even trigger the oracle killswitch, which freezes all borrowing within SparkLend until manually reset by the governance.

 More information on the centralization of those dependencies can be found in [dependencies](#dependencies).